Contempfleury

 Kew Gardens – Laura Ashley Fabric 1984

-This Laura Ashley upholstery material has been described as a country furnishing cotton, is 120cm wide with a pattern repeat of 32cm.
-This beautiful cotton has a background of small green polka dots, a tiny repeat pattern of a pink tulip as well as larger stylised bold flowers, which look in style similar to hellebores, poppies and chrysanthemums.
+This Laura Ashley upholstery material has been described as country furnishing cotton.
+It is 120cm wide and has a pattern repeat of 32cm.
+This beautiful cotton has a background of small green polka dots, a tiny repeat pattern of a pink tulip, and larger stylised bold flowers, which look similar to hellebores, poppies, and chrysanthemums.

-I decided to use vintage fabrics to mount my artwork because I wanted to add more floral depth, history and heritage to what I hope will become heirloom pieces of art.
-I wanted the fabric mount to be as special as the art itself.
+I used vintage fabrics to mount my artwork because I wanted to add more floral depth, history and heritage to what I hope will become heirloom art pieces.
+I wanted the fabric mount to be as unique as the art itself.

 Pretty Laura Ashley fabric on a cutting table with scissors.